vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 process.
-This timer is conceptually different from the maximum cache TTL that exists in many resolvers, the latter being a clamp on the value of TTLs as received from authoritative servers and recommended to be 7 days in the TTL definition above.
+This timer is conceptually different from the maximum cache TTL that exists in many resolvers, the latter being a clamp on the value of TTLs as received from authoritative servers and recommended to be seven days in the TTL definition in {{standards-action}}.
 The maximum stale timer should be configurable, and defines the length of time after a record expires that it should be retained in the cache.
 The suggested value is between 1 and 3 days.